 In 2022, the TSC Alliance will host six webinars focused on research and featuring known experts in the TSC community as part of our Research Education Webinar Series.
 These free 1-hour presentations will include an open question-and-answer period and offer valuable information on TSC research, clinical trials, and more.
 Additionally, a research primer prior to the 2022 World TSC Conference will be held.

-Join us for a webinar to learn about the role of mTOR and mTOR inhibitors in tuberous sclerosis complex (TSC).
-This webinar will provide a brief history of mTOR, how mTOR inhibitors are currently being used to treat different manifestations of TSC, the current limitations and side effects of mTOR treatments, and an overview of research to optimize the use of mTOR treatments.
-This webinar is open to everyone and will provide a foundational understanding of mTOR to prepare attendees for the research sessions at the 2022 World TSC Conference being held July 28-31 in Dallas, Texas.
+Dr. Krueger provides a brief history of mTOR, how mTOR inhibitors are currently being used to treat different manifestations of TSC, the current limitations and side effects of mTOR treatments, and an overview of research to optimize the use of mTOR treatments.
+This webinar provides a foundational understanding of mTOR to prepare attendees for the research sessions at the 2022 World TSC Conference being held July 28-31 in Dallas, Texas.

 May 25, 2022 – Basimglurant: Potential New Mode of Action for Seizures in TSC